-minimum amount is not required to be delivered by truck to the dwelling unit; however, the water purveyor shall agree to provide at least that amount to the dwelling unit.

-- c.
-Water obtained from cistern water systems shall be continuously treated as prescribed in Section 13.25.090(2) KCC. - d.
+- a.
+All applications for an Adequate Water Supply Determination that includes a cistern system shall be submitted by a professional engineer and bear the engineer's seal and signature.
+This includes all rainwater components of a cistern water system. - b.
+The capacity of the booster pump and storage tank for the cistern water system shall be adequate to meet the intended needs of the household and shall be designed by a licensed engineer. - c.
+The minimum amount of water that is needed by the dwelling unit on a monthly basis shall be determined by the Washington State Licensed Professional Engineer's design.
+The minimum amount is not required to be delivered by truck to the dwelling unit; however, the water purveyor shall agree to provide at least that amount to the dwelling unit. - d.
+Water obtained from cistern water systems shall be continuously treated as prescribed in Section 13.25.090(2) KCC. - e.
 Prior to approval of Adequate Water Supply Determination, an Operations and Maintenance Plan with specific schedules based on manufacturers' recommendations shall be recorded with the County Auditor by the applicant.
-The schedules shall include potable water quality testing, operations and maintenance, equipment testing, and equipment replacement. - e.
+The schedules shall include potable water quality testing, operations and maintenance, equipment testing, and equipment replacement. - f.
 Any rainwater components of the cistern water system shall be designed in accordance with all State and local policies, rules and regulations regarding rainwater use for potable water.
-Rainwater is a surface water for the purposes of determining treatment standards. - f.
+Rainwater is a surface water for the purposes of determining treatment standards. - g.
 KCPHD may require outdoor signage denoting the location of the cistern dependent on where the cistern is located and other site specific factors. - 2.
 Potable Water Treatment Requirements.
-Cistern water systems shall be provided with continuous treatment, as provided in this Section. - .
+Cistern water systems shall be provided with continuous treatment, as provided in this Section. - a.
 All treatment systems and Operations and Maintenance Plans shall be submitted by a professional engineer and bear the engineer's seal and signature and conform to all applicable treatment standards necessary for potable water.
 Possible treatment systems may include, but are not limited to chlorination, iodination, ultraviolet, ozone, filtration or reverse osmosis.
-All water withdrawn from the cistern for use inside the dwelling shall be suitably treated. - a.
-All treatment systems shall ensure the protection of the health of the persons served by that system. - b.
+All water withdrawn from the cistern for use inside the dwelling shall be suitably treated. - b.
+All treatment systems shall ensure the protection of the health of the persons served by that system. - c.
 An owner of a cistern system that has treatment shall maintain a test kit or appropriate testing equipment to determine the treatment residuals and shall periodically test the water for residual levels after treatment has occurred.
 With all treatment systems, the owner shall also test for total coliforms on an annual basis and submit those test results to KCPHD.
 The testing schedules shall be documented in the Operations and Maintenance Plan recorded with the County Auditor. - 3.
 Signage Requirements.
-In all situations where water is supplied from a cistern system, a permanent sign shall be posed in a prominent position inside the dwelling in close proximity to the main water faucet that: - .
-Describes the type of water source; - a.
-Describes the type of continuous treatment system; and - b.
+In all situations where water is supplied from a cistern system, a permanent sign shall be posed in a prominent position inside the dwelling in close proximity to the main water faucet that: - a.
+Describes the type of water source; - b.
+Describes the type of continuous treatment system; and - c.
 Warns users of the possible health risks. - 4.
 Record Keeping.
-All owners of a cistern system shall keep the following records and submit the records to KCPHD annually. - Records of all maintenance performed on the cistern system, including the storage and treatment portions; - a.
-Records of all potable water deliveries, including the date, the water hauler who made the delivery, the amount of water delivered, the source of the water, and the chlorine residual in the storage unit after delivery. - b.
-An annual passing water quality test (see Section 13.03.130 KCC). - 5.
-Inspections. - Prior to use, a cistern system shall be inspected by KCPHD.
-At a minimum, the inspection will require: - Submittal of a complete as-built drawing to KCPHD; - i.
-A passing water quality test collected by KCPHD (see Section 13.03.130 KCC); - ii.
-A passing physical inspection of the system.
+All owners of a cistern system shall keep the following records and submit the records to KCPHD annually.

+- a.
+Records of all maintenance performed on the cistern system, including the storage and treatment portions; - b.
+Records of all potable water deliveries, including the date, the water hauler who made the delivery, the amount of water delivered, the source of the water, and the chlorine residual in the storage unit after delivery. - c.
+An annual passing water quality test (see Section 13.03.130 KCC).